dkaledin/nextjs-monorepo-tools/README.md

 ## nextjs-monorepo-tools

-nextjs-monorepo-tools is package that let you cnvert your nextjs project to monorepository.
+nextjs-monorepo-tools is package that let you convert your nextjs project to monorepo.
 Follow the example bellow to know how you can do it.

 ## Example Project

 Please check out the example project here – [nextjs-monorepo-example](https://github.com/dkaledin/nextjs-monorepo-example)

 ## Getting Started

 #### 1. You need to update your project's structure like this:

 ```
 .
 |-- apps